Rules of Indoor Soccer-Futsal

 A player shall be cautioned if he commits any of the following infringements:

-A red card will result in an immediate suspension from the game.
+A red card will result in the player being immediately sent off and taking no further part in the game.
 Aussie Indoor Sports will have sole discretion as to the length of the suspension.

 A Red Card will be issued if a player is guilty of: